dimitartodorinov/Morphological-Realism/README.md

 © 2026 Dimitar Todorinov.
 All rights reserved for this conceptual framework.
 Research use is welcome with proper citation.

+## License

+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+### Commercial Licensing
+If you wish to use this work in a proprietary or commercial product without open-sourcing your modifications, please contact **dimitar.t.todorinov@gmail.com** for a commercial license.

+For the full license text, see [LICENSE](./LICENSE).

 ## Citation

 If you use Morphological Realism in academic work, please cite: